Cheese-S/Wolfie3D/README.md

 # Wolfie 3D

 Wolfie 3D is the official 3D rendering engine for Stony Brook University.
 It’s mainly created for the purpose of teaching students about the internals of a conventional renderer.
 Despite is simple purpose, Wolfie3D supports many heavyweight features, such as
-- Physically based rendering with image based lighting (IBL)
+- Physically-based rendering with image-based lighting (IBL)
 - glTF model loading
 - IBL texture baking
 - Skeletal animation
 - Script and component system
 ## Libraries Used
+- [Vulkan](https://www.vulkan.org/), used for rendering.
+Notably, we use vulkan.hpp for better type safety.
 - [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/tree/master), used for GPU memory management.
 - [glfw](https://github.com/glfw/glfw/tree/master), used for window management.
 - [gli](https://github.com/g-truc/gli/tree/master), used for 3D texture loading.